Upload your CV

 Upload your CV to our database.

-Our vision is to create futures not just by connecting talent with business but contributing to getting people back into the workforce and ensuring the environment we operate in is sustainable for the future.’
+Driven to be leaders in the digital industry, we are committed to connecting talent with business while contributing to getting people back into the workforce, uplifting our community, and ensuring the environment we operate in is sustainable for the future.

-If you have any questions around Salt’s global CSR initiatives please email firstname.lastname@example.org
+If you have any questions about Salt’s global CSR initiatives, please get in touch with us via email@example.com.

 The Hong Kong team undertook their first of many CSR activities!
 They went to Food Angel’s kitchen and helped the charity pack delicious food.
 Food Angel’s mission is: “WASTE NOT, HUNGER NOT, WITH LOVE.”
 Together, with other volunteers, the Hong Kong team packed around 1500 lunch boxes, which is an incredible success.
 70% of the boxes…